 Assistantships are awarded for a specific contractual period.
-Students making normal progress toward their degree objective will be considered for renewal of their assistantship.
+Students making normal progress toward their degree objective who remain in "good standing" (defined in degree descriptions below) will be considered for renewal of their assistantship.
 However, failure to i) meet academic standards, ii) satisfactorily fulfill assistantship assignments as determined by their assistantship supervisor, and/or iii) meet specific policy requirements may result in revocation or nonrenewal of an assistantship.